classiebit/addchat-codeigniter-pro-docs/resources/docs/1.0/admin/admin-panel.md

 <a name="Conversations"></a>
 ## Conversations

-Here, you can monitor and view all the registered users conversations on your website.
+Here, you can monitor and view all the user's conversations.

 <a name="Guest-Conversations"></a>
 ## Guest Conversations

-Here, you can monitor and view all the guest users conversations on your website.
+Here, you can monitor and view all the guest users conversations.

 <a name="Blocked-Reported"></a>
 ## Blocked & Reported

-Here, you can monitor and view all users that are blocked or reported by other users.
+Here, you can monitor and view all users that are blocked or reported.

 <a name="User-Groups"></a>